 We should not be protecting the Westboro Baptists when they attempt to picket funerals.
 What should be done instead is that local law enforcement takes the time to explain to the leadership of this church that the grieving are statutorily exempt from criminal charges if they attack outsiders who attempt to disrupt funerals.
 Funeral attendees are demonstrably not of their right mind.
 The leadership should be informed that picketing funerals is an attempt to have oneself killed as a martyr.
 That attempting suicide in this fashion is an admission of insanity on the part of the Westboro Baptists; and that they consequently can be detained without trial for mental evaluation indefinitely, and possibly committed to a mental institution for the rest of their lives if they insist on persevering in this deranged behavior.
 Then we as a culture sit back and wait.
 If the Westboro Baptists picket, they get to go talk to headshrinkers for the rest of their lives, the few of them that survive.
 I’m good with that, and they do need help.

 As a side note, I’ve had quite a few people object that we shouldn’t require funeral attendees to kill the Westboro Baptists in this fashion.
 I agree.
 We should be able to have the insane committed for their demonstrable insanity.
 Insanity like believing that if they die martyrs they’ll go to heaven.
-That Jesus hates homosexuals (he doesn’t, that passage is in the part of the Bible that came from the Torah, the Old Testament) There are a whole host of ideas which are insane on their face that the religious really should be cautioned about espousing belief in, in public.
-What they believe inside their own heads is their own business.
-Just don’t expect the rest of us to endorse these ideas when you speak them or act upon them, because there are broader concerns that should be of more importance than their personal insanity.
+Insanity like believing that Jesus hates homosexuals (he doesn’t, that passage is in the part of the Bible that came from the Torah, the Old Testament) There are a whole host of ideas which are insane on their face that the religious really should be cautioned about espousing belief in, in public.
+What they believe inside their own heads is their own business, just don’t expect the rest of us to endorse these ideas when you speak them or act upon them because there are broader concerns that should be of more importance than their personal insanity.